Douqt/prospect-dev/DOCS.md

 - **Profile Data**: Single query instead of multiple requests
 - **Error Handling**: Graceful degradation instead of full failures

-This documentation provides a complete understanding of how all components work together in the Prospect.money social trading platform, including all implemented performance optimizations and improvements.
+This documentation provides a complete understanding of how all components work together in the Prospect.money discussion platform, including all implemented performance optimizations and improvements.